 I'd loosen the collar's knob, rotate the collar, pull it off towards the rear of the lens, and leave it in the box.

-The Canon 70-200mm f/2.8L IS II is a favorite lens of thousands of professional photographers because of its fabulous optics, instant autofocus and tough mechanics.
+As of 2011 when I wrote most of this review before the 100-400 II came out, the Canon 70-200mm f/2.8L IS II was a favorite lens of thousands of professional photographers because of its fabulous optics, instant autofocus and tough mechanics.

 It's heavy and expensive.
 Its performance and durability are what earn it a spot in most pro's bags.
 There is no better zoom for your Canon.